Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 Long-Term Capital Gains Tax Rate

-If you hold your crypto assets for more than a year, you are taxed under long-term capital gains which is lower for most investors.
+If you hold your crypto assets for more than a year, you are taxed under long-term crypto tax rate which is lower for most investors.
 If your income is less than $41,676 including your crypto, you don’t have to pay any long-term capital gains tax.
 If you earn more than the mentioned income, you are subject to a tax rate of 15% or 20% depending on your taxable income and filing status.

 Here’s the long-term capital gains tax rate for the 2022 financial year.